 SMEs won’t need to use the digital apprenticeship service to pay for apprenticeship training and assessment until at least 2018, when the government will issue further advice.

-Apprenticeship funding will begin from 1 May 2017.
+Apprenticeship funding began from 1 May 2017.

 Should you employ an apprentice?